 Enrollment, Orientation and Class Registration

 To formalize your enrollment, you must send a $500 commitment fee/housing deposit ($300 for commuters) and the reservation agreement enclosed in your acceptance packet.
-Transfer students who have submitted an enrollment deposit will work with the Office of Academic Advising to develop a course schedule based on their intended major, transfer credits and program requirements.
+Transfer students who have submitted an enrollment deposit will work with the director for student transitions to develop a course schedule based on their intended major, transfer credits and program requirements.
 Click here for a schedule of classes and course catalog.

 On-campus housing for transfer students is available based on space availability and academic class standing.
 We offer a variety of housing styles from traditional residence halls to townhouse-style living.
 The city of Newport offers off-campus housing options, many within walking distance of the Salve Regina campus.
 Students should speak with local independent rental agencies if this is the housing option they prefer.